 Standard colors are tried and true colors for the glass industry.
 Actually, they are hold over colors from way back in the day when glass light transmission was very low.
 Which meant spandrel coatings needed to be very dark to actually affect color.
 Still, today they are used as much as ever.

-In partnership with Vitro/PPG IdeaScapes, we have created these great colors to harmonize with Vitro's blue and green tinted glass.
-Maybe you aren't aware but standard clear glass has a color cast to it, green to greenish blue.
-We are the best in the industry when it comes to compensating for that color cast to get you the most pure color despite the inherent color of glass.
-Even with that, it is an extra color we contend with.
-Try using Vitro's Starphire™ low iron glass for the most pure and clear substrate for colors that will amaze you.
+In partnership with Vitro® Architectural Glass, we have created these great colors to harmonize with their blue and green tinted glass.
+You may be aware standard clear glass has a green to greenish blue color cast to it.
+ICD is the best in the industry when it comes to formulating the color compensation to reverse the green to greenish blue cast.
+We deliver visually pure colors despite the inherent color of glass.
+Try using Vitro® Starphire® low iron glass for the most pure and clear substrate for colors that will amaze you.

-Download Vitro Architectural Glass's latest and most popular insulating glass unit's harmonized with our colors, hand crafted, for you!
+Download Vitro® Architectural Glass' latest and most popular insulating glass units harmonized with our OPACI-COAT-300® water-based silicone spandrel colors, hand crafted for you!

-Download Guardian SunGuard Advanced Architectural Glass's latest and most popular insulating glass unit's harmonized with our colors, hand crafted, for you!
+Download Guardian® SunGuard® Advanced Architectural Glass’ latest and most popular insulating glass units harmonized with our OPACI-COAT-300® water-based silicone spandrel colors, hand crafted for you!

 I have an ICD color name, can you send me a sample based on that?